anfoss/PPIprophet/PPIprophet instruction.md

 - __fr__ number of fractions per file

 > **Note:**  In the ‘Sample’ column, please make sure that the content is identical with the testing file name (with the file extension).
-In the ‘cond’ column, if you have multiple conditions, please label them exactly as ‘Ctrl’, ‘Treat1’, and ‘Treat2’ etc. Failure to do so will cause problems when running PPIprophet.

 Here is an example of a complete table with two conditions and three replicates: